 Where in Sanctuary

 Yanaba Tiger lives in Pine Forest.
-Yanaba's enclosure is sandwiched between Fenimore and Emerson Tigers' enclosure and Madonna Tiger's enclosure.
+Yanaba's enclosure is sandwiched between Emerson Tiger's enclosure and Madonna Tiger's enclosure.
 She is away from the tour path, just the way she likes it.

 Rescues with Little Information